ZeusWPI/events/README.md

 - Is it added to the DSA website?
 - Is there an announcement written?
 - Has the event been covered in a mail?
+- Are there any posters for the event?

 ### Announcements